Bi-Hamiltonian in Semiflexible Polymer as Strongly Coupled System: Theoretical modeling

-A more specific condition for $ C\rightarrow \infty$ in harmonic oscillator represented with Eq.(\ref{eq:eq1})$\sim$Eq(\ref{eq:eq3}) is derived in Appendix A. The result of the derivation proves that the well-known condition $dn \rightarrow \infty$, but it also shows that the finite amount of $dn$ from the number of CG particles around $\mathcal{O}(10^2) \sim \mathcal{O}(10^3)$ can afford the condition for $C \rightarrow \infty$ that overcomes the limit of the number of states.
+A more specific condition for $ C\rightarrow \infty$ in harmonic oscillator represented with Eq.(\ref{eq:eq1})$\sim$Eq(\ref{eq:eq3}) is derived in Appendix A. The result of the derivation validates the definition of probability density function under the well-known condition $dn \rightarrow \infty$, but it also shows that the finite amount of $dn$ from the number of CG particles around $\mathcal{O}(10^2) \sim \mathcal{O}(10^3)$ can afford the condition close to $C \rightarrow \infty$ that overcomes the limit of the number of particles in our system for SWCNT.

-Then, the ensemble of the system of interest derived from the Stochastic Thermodynamics framework suggested by Jarzynski\cite{Jarzynski2017} becomes
+Then, the ensemble of the system of interest derived from the stochastic thermodynamics framework suggested by Jarzynski\cite{Jarzynski2017} becomes

 with

 and

 $x_j = \left( \bf{Q}_j, \bf{P}_j \right)$ is the set of the state variables separately either $j=\theta$ or $\ell$. $\theta$ represents the angle and $\ell$ represents the bond length. $\bf{Q}_j$ and $\bf{P}_j$ are the coordinate and momentum variable sets for the system defined along $j$, respectively.
 When $h_{s}$ is the Hamiltonian for the target system, then the rest of the dynamics of the total system includes the thermal environment $\mathcal{E}$, which is completely independent of $x_j$. $h_{SE}$ is the interaction term between the target system and the environment.
 Therefore, $H_{\mathcal{E}}$ defined with its canonical variable set, $y_j =\left( \bf{Q}-\bf{Q}_{j},\bf{P}- \bf{P}_{j} \right)$ when $\bf{Q}$ and $\bf{P}$ indicate the total set of state variables. $PV_{\mathcal{E}}$ in Eq.(\ref{eqn:ensemble}) is the amount of energy given by the control factor from the outside of the system.